 \section{Introduction}

-Intense x-ray free-electron lasers (XFELs) provide a unique opportunity to explore quantum control of inner-shell electrons on ultrafast timescales.
+X-ray free-electron lasers (XFELs) provide a unique opportunity to explore quantum control of inner-shell electrons on ultrafast timescales.
 For example, an intense x-ray pulse can drive a coherent, oscillatory population transfer (Rabi oscillation) between two energy levels through resonant coupling, the strength of which is directly proportional to the x-ray field strength.
-In this strong-field limit, previous works show that x-ray driven Rabi oscillation can lead to modifications in the spectral line shape of the resonant Auger electron \cite{Hiddenresonance_kanter, Auger_Rabi_Santra, Cavaletto_ResFluor_PRA} and the resonance fluorescence energy spectrum \cite{ Cavaletto_ResFluor_PRA} in atoms, as well as the reshaping of propagating x-ray pulses in resonant media \cite{Kai_phay_Neplus}.
-Current XFEL facilities, such as LCLS-II, can generate attosecond pulses with energies reaching hundreds of microjoules in both soft and hard x-ray regimes \cite{Marinelli-APL-2017, Huang-PRL-2017, attoXLEAP2020}.
-These high-intensity pulses, nearly Fourier transform-limited, allow exploration of x-ray dynamics where the Rabi oscillation rate exceeds the inner-shell decay rate.
-In addition to mitigating radiation-induced damage, several studies have investigated the scattering properties of transient ("hidden") resonances to enhance x-ray scattering efficiency and imaging resolution with these ultrashort pulses ~\cite{Ho-2020-NatComm, Tais_2022_Xenon_preprint, Tais_Ne_apstalk}.
-However, the effects of Rabi oscillation on resonant x-ray scattering processes in intense x-ray pulses remain underexplored.
+In this strong-field limit, previous works show that x-ray-driven Rabi oscillation can lead to modifications in the spectral line shape of the resonant Auger electron \cite{Hiddenresonance_kanter, Auger_Rabi_Santra, Cavaletto_ResFluor_PRA} and the resonant fluorescence energy spectrum \cite{ Cavaletto_ResFluor_PRA} in atoms, as well as reshaping of propagating x-ray pulses in resonant media \cite{Kai_phay_Neplus}.
+Current XFEL facilities can generate attosecond pulses with energies reaching hundreds of microjoules in both soft and hard x-ray regimes \cite{Marinelli-APL-2017, Huang-PRL-2017, attoXLEAP2020,Malyzhenkov-2020-PRR, Trebushinin-Photonics-2023}.
+These high-intensity and nearly Fourier transform-limited pulses allow exploration of x-ray dynamics where the Rabi oscillation rate exceeds the inner-shell decay rate.
+In addition to mitigating radiation-induced damage, several studies have investigated the scattering properties of transient resonances to enhance x-ray scattering efficiency and imaging resolution with these ultrashort pulses ~\cite{Ho-2020-NatComm, Tais_2022_Xenon_preprint, Tais_Ne_apstalk}.
+However, the effects of Rabi oscillations on resonant x-ray scattering processes in intense x-ray pulses remain underexplored.